Tuebel/robo_guide_ws/README.md

 # ROS Workspace
-This is the ROS workspace which packs together all of the projects needed for the robo_guide object tracking.
+This is the ROS workspace which contains all of the projects needed for the robo_guide object tracking.

 The repository uses submodules to pull in all of the projects so this command for cloning: